arka1985/arka1985.github.io/README.md

 # Current Position:

-## Deputy Director (Medical), DGFASLI, Group - A Central Civil Services, Ministry of Labour and Employment, Govt. of India
+## Deputy Director (Medical), DGFASLI, Central Civil Services (Group - A), Ministry of Labour and Employment, Govt. of India

 ## ORCID ID for more information about me: